ggwc82/learningNode2017/README.md

 UPDATE - it seems that with the newer ES6 syntax that React uses, alot of Quora answers recommend getting a full understanding of ES6 prior to undertaking React.
 I fully agree with this, and hence have pivoted to tackling JavaScript from the ground up.
 As it's not my first time covering JS, I can get through the fundamentals fairly quickly then proceed with learning the ins and outs of ES6.

+I've been making significant progress with David Katz's Udemy course on ES6.
+Some of the new features we've covered are assignment with let and const, block scoping, template literals, spread operator and rest parameters and destructuring of arrays and objects.
+I've just started on arrow functions, along with helper methods map and filter.

 ## Day 3 - Fri 28th April 2017